 - 6. All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
-No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 8.
-We believe the effects of the uncorrected financial statement misstatements listed here are immaterial, both individually and in the aggregate, to the basic financial statements taken as a whole.
-Net position was not restated to reflect the elimination of debt issuance costs as of the beginning of the year.
-The effect is to overstate governmental activities expenses by \$187,260, business-type activities expenses by \$102,440, water utility expenses by \$46,493, and sewer utility expenses by \$55,947.
+No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - 7.
+All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 8.
+We believe the effects of the uncorrected financial statement misstatements listed here are immaterial, both individually and in the aggregate, to the basic financial statements as a whole.
+The city did not adjust for an error reported in debt issuance costs and for a receivable deemed to be uncollectible.
+The adjustments, had they been made, would increase expenditures in the general fund by \$92,115, decrease expenses in the wastewater utility by \$12,370, decrease revenues in all remaining funds by \$55,967, and decrease assets in all remaining funds by \$55,967.
 In addition, you have recommended adjusting journal entries, and we are in agreement with those adjustments. - 9.
 There are no known or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements.
-There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with accounting principles generally accepted in the United States of America. - Guarantees, whether written or oral, under which the city is contingently liable, if any, have been properly recorded or disclosed.
+There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with accounting principles generally accepted in the United States of America. - 10.
+Guarantees, whether written or oral, under which the city is contingently liable, if any, have been properly recorded or disclosed.